SaschaCowley/markdown-headdown/README.md

 Thanks are owed to the author of [mdx_downheader][p2], whose code I examined for inspiration; and the contributers to the [default python-markdown extensions][pmdx], whose code I examined to get a better idea of what the [manual][pmdapi] was talking about.

-This project is copyright 2018 by Sascha Cowley under the [MIT License](LICENSE).
+This project is copyright 2018-2020 by Sascha Cowley and contributors [MIT License](LICENSE).

 [pmd]: https://python-markdown.github.io/